 You can usually figure that swarm season will begin shortly after the last winter frost.
 So by knowing the average last frost date in your region, you can set up your swarm trap about a month before that date.

-The simplest swarm trap is merely a box with a lid that has a swarm lure placed inside; the box also needs an entrance hole.
-The lid should be easy to remove, and a couple of handles on the box are very helpful.
+The simplest swarm trap is merely a box with an entrance hole and a lid that has a swarm lure placed inside.
+The lid should be easy to remove, and a couple of handles on the box can be very helpful.

 When a honey bee colony swarms, they send out scout bees.
 These scout bees search for a nice location to create a new hive.
 If your box looks good to the scout bees, then you are much more likely to catch a swarm.